Explainer: How the White House can get $1,000 into the hands of every American

 Some economists say most U.S. households have little, if any savings, and the money could be used to cover rent or other bills if they lose work, or go toward necessities such as groceries, circulating back into the economy.

 It might be too soon to consider direct payments, as it is not yet clear how the coronavirus will affect the economy, some economists say.
-While airlines and restaurants are likely to be hard hit, Amazon.com Inc announced on Monday that it plans to hire 100,000 workers to deal with a surge of home delivery orders, and it could take months for the Federal Reserve’s aggressive monetary response to have an impact.
+While airlines and restaurants are likely to be hard hit, Amazon.com Inc (AMZN.O) announced on Monday that it plans to hire 100,000 workers to deal with a surge of home delivery orders, and it could take months for the Federal Reserve’s aggressive monetary response to have an impact.

 Efforts to slow the spread of the coronavirus through “social distancing” could also suffer if the payments encourage people to go out, said Paul Winfree, an economist at the conservative Heritage Foundation.